univention/ucsschool-id-connector/docs/source/admin.rst

 Target system
 ---------------------

-In order for the for the *UCS\@school ID Connector* app to be able to create/modify/delete users on the target systems an HTTP-API is required on the target system.
+In order for the for the |iIDC| app to be able to create/modify/delete users on the target systems an HTTP-API is required on the target system.
 Currently only the Kelvin API is supported.